RossieJimenez/House-Price-Prediction-Project/README.md

 We will develop a Flask application to deploy our predictive model and manage the different routes for the website.
 The backend will be responsible for processing user inputs, querying the machine learning model, and returning the predicted housing prices.

-### Machine Learning Approach

-For the predictive model, we will employ sklearn Random Forest Regressor to understand and model the relationship between the input features (e.g., number of rooms, bathrooms, amenities) and housing prices.
-Random Forest Regressor is chosen for its simplicity and effectiveness in handling this type of regression problem.
-The model will be saved into a pickle file.

 ### Technologies and Tools